 In protest of then candidate Trump’s policies, presentation and personae, I appropriated images from a 1950’s Cisco Kid newspaper comic strip, originally drawn by the Argentine Jose Luis Salinas.

 The Cisco Kid, is a fictional character, created by the famed writer O’Henry who presented “The Kid” as a desperado in his 1907 short story “The Cabellero’s Way”.
 Since that time Cisco has undergone several character changes, some more “family friendly” than others.
 He has appeared in both silent and regular movies, TV, radio, comic books and newspaper comic strips.
 He was first introduced to me via the record “Cisco Kid (was a friend of mine)” by the Los Angeles based group War in the early 1970’s.
 Cisco is perhaps best summed up by the tag: “The Robin Hood of The Border”.

-For now I continue to produce “Ciscos”, but for how long I do not know.
-Having spent five years on Saitch, producing well over 200 pieces, I wasn’t looking for another long haul, but soon after the election a pal of mine said “Cisco can’t quit on us now” and he is right.
+I continued to produce “Ciscos”, but having spent five years on Saitch, producing well over 200 pieces, I wasn’t looking for another long haul, but soon after the election a pal of mine said “Cisco can’t quit on us now” and he was right.

 Throughout Trump’s residency at The White House, I was very much aware that I was an artist, producing protest art and not a reporter.
 I tried (unlike Donald) not to repeat myself and if I felt I had already commented on a specific issue, I did not return to it.

 Due to my practice of production, I was unable to continue with Cisco, during much of The Covid 19 Pandemic, but did return as soon as I felt safe to do so.
 Fortunately, it came to an end when Joe Biden took over the Presidency in January 2021.